techsoft3d/HC-ImageServer/README.md

 await imageservice.generateImage(null,{outputPath:"c:/temp/micro2.png",callback:function() {hwv.view.setViewOrientation(Communicator.ViewOrientation.Top);},cacheID:"micro"});  //make another screenshot of microengine from the top without reloading the model
 ```

 You can also use this mechanism to start the viewer without loading a model and then do the loading in your callback.
 See below for an example.
-This approach of course requires access to the models from the HOOPS Web Viewer context so you most likely want to use this in combination with setting a custom viewer directory. (see above)
+This approach requires access to the models from the HOOPS Web Viewer context so you most likely want to use this in combination with setting a custom viewer directory. (see above)

 ```